Geometric aspects of non-homogeneous 1+0 operators: Geometric description of bi-Hamiltonian operators bihamnije

 where hence any strong bi-pencil defines a bi-Hamiltonian pair of non-homogeneous operators.
 The converse of this is in general not true.
 We indicate such a bi-pencil with $(g_\mu,\omega_\lambda)$ with different indices, to distinguish it from the previous one.
 Both cases are sketched in Figure~\ref{fig:bipencil}. \end{remark}

 \begin{example} We consider the case of strong bi-pencils in $n=2$ components.
 Adding the constraint $P_1^{ijk}=P_2^{ijk}=0$ to the conditions of Theorem~\ref{2x2thm}, the only compatible pair $(\mathcal{A},\mathcal{B})$ is given by constant operators.
-Explicitly, in $n=2$ components, strongly bi-pencils can be mapped into the two following pair:
+Explicitly, in $n=2$ components, strongly bi-pencils can be mapped into the following two pairs:

 \end{example} \begin{remark} For the pair $(\mathcal{A},\mathcal{B})$ in $n=3$ components, the condition $P^{ijk}_2=0$ implies that $\omega_{\mathcal{B}}(u,v,w)$ is linear, with